End of the Century: Recording and production

 In February 1977 after attending a Ramones concert in Los Angeles, music producer Phil Spector offered to assist in making Rocket to Russia.
 The band declined his offer, feeling as though the album would not be the same without Tommy Ramone and Tony Bongiovi producing the album.
 While the band refused his initial offer, their management later asked Spector to help with the album because of their lack of popularity and sales.
 End of the Century would be the first album released without former drummer and producer Tommy.

 Spector had become famous through his work with the Ronettes, the Righteous Brothers, Ike and Tina Turner, the Beatles and John Lennon, among others.
 With these releases, Spector defined what would become known as the "Wall of Sound", which is a dense, layered, and reverberant sound that came across well on AM radio and jukeboxes.
 These standards are created through instruments performing identical parts in unison, using high-quality overdubbing and echo chambers to aid in the production value.
 The producer was convinced that the Ramones had talent with lyrics and musical structure, so he intended to promote the band through more advanced methods of sound output.

 Recording sessions for the album began on May 1, 1979 at Gold Star Studios in Hollywood, Los Angeles.
 Gold Star Studios had become famous through its history with artists like Eddie Cochran and the Beach Boys.
+The band stayed at the Tropicana Motel.
+The Ramones had stayed there during shooting of Rock 'n' Roll High School.
+In between filming, songs were written that would later appear on End of the Century.

-At the Ramones' request, Ed Stasium joined the band in Los Angeles, serving as 'musical director', playing additional guitar parts and singing backing vocals, but not engineering.
+At the Ramones' request,Ed Stasium joined the band in Los Angeles, serving as 'musical director', playing additional guitar parts and singing backing vocals, but not engineering.
 During the studio work, Spector's recording methods were different from those the Ramones were accustomed to from their four previous studio albums.
 The band recorded their earlier compositions in the shortest time possible for the lowest feasible budget, with a relatively low production value.
-With End of the Century, which took nearly six months to mix, the band experienced Spector's infamous perfectionism, and a budget of $200,000 to fully record and produce the album.
-This is significant because the band's debut album cost $6,400 total, and their second album cost $10,000.
+With End of the Century, which took nearly six months to mix, the band experienced Spector's infamous perfectionism, and a budget of $200,000 ($869,000 in 2024) to fully record and produce the album.
+This is significant because the band's debut album cost $6,400 ($35,486 in 2024) total, and their second album cost $10,000 ($55,447 in 2024).
 End of the Century is the most expensive album in the Ramones' career.